Fill your College Details

 4. Instruction Format

-The instruction format in General Register Organization usually includes fields that specify the operation to be performed and the operands (which are typically register addresses).
-These instructions are designed to be compact, allowing efficient use of the CPU’s available registers.
+The instruction format of General Register Organization normally contains the fields that indicate the operation to be done and the operands (which most of the time are register addresses).
+The main advantage of these instructions is that they are less space-consuming which allows the efficient use of the CPU’s available registers.

 5. Context Switching